 Why is it important:

 Most significantly, a ceramic paint coating not only provides astonishing paint protection but also a hydrophobic/water-repellent property as well.
-This rather magical transparent layer of protection wards off scratches, repel road grime, chemicals, extreme heat and swirls which would otherwise consume your genuine layer of paint.
+This rather magical transparent layer of protection wards off scratches, repel road grime, chemicals, extreme heat, and swirls that would otherwise consume your genuine layer of paint.

 If this ceramic layer of protection is applied properly and taken care of, it can last for years.
 Ceramic coating has also proven to be effective against the possibility of bird droppings and shards of snowy ice in colder climates, which is a major concern for car owners.